 Kara or a Solid Iron or Steel bracelet is worn by all Sikhs.
 I think it makes a very spiritual gift for those who connect with the energy of the Gurudwaras.
-It is also an easy to carry souvenir as gifts, as a bracelet can be worn by most people.
+It is also easy to carry souvenirs as gifts, as a bracelet can be worn by most people.
 It is believed that it protects you.

 Mini Swords & Daggers